prologin/iorgen/README.md

     - An optional `"min"` field, if the variable is a integer, or a list (or list or list, or list of list of list, etc) of integers.
 This will be the minimal value possible for this variable.
-This is used in the markdown generator to show the constraints, and in some langages generators to check if the size of a list or a string is garantied to be not null.
+This is used in the Markdown generator to show the constraints, and in some langages generators to check if the size of a list or a string is garantied to be not null.
 The `"min"` field can either be an integer, or a variable name.
     - An optional `"max"` field (similar to the `"min"` one).